NCAR/python-tutorial/source/tutorials/beginner.rst

    A Git repository tracks changes made to files within your project.
 It looks like a :code:`.git/` folder inside that project.

-   This command adds version control to this new ncar_python_tutorial directory and all of its contents.
+   This command adds version control to this new python_tutorial directory and all of its contents.

    .. seealso::